georgios-stats/Machine_Learning_and_Neural_Networks_III_Epiphany_2023/README.md

         <https://github.com/georgios-stats/Machine_Learning_and_Neural_Networks_III_Epiphany_2023.git>

-    ... this will gonna download the whole Bayesian learning teaching material.
+    ... this will gonna download the whole Machine learning and Neural Networks learning teaching material.
 You can navigate to the material.

 ### How to download the whole repository